AppDaemon/appdaemon/docs/APPGUIDE.rst

 Home Assistant Return Data Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Data from internal service calls is arbitary and returned as is from the return statement of the called service.
+Return Data from internal AppDaemon service calls is arbitary and returned as is from the return statement of the called service. and can be of any time just as you would expect with a regular Python ```return`` statement.

 The return format from Home Assistant service calls is more complex and includes additional data as well as the requested data.
 The return data wil be a dictionary, and AppDaemon starts with the data returned directly from HomeAssistant and adds a couple of additional fields that can be used to check status and gather information.
 The AppDaemon specific fields are guaranteed to exist and are:

 * ``ad_status`` - the status of the call from AppDaemon's perspective.
 Possible values are:

-    * ``OK`` - everything went as planned from AppDaemon;s perspective, a call was made to Home Assistant and a Response was obtained, and the response from Home Assistant is also contained within the results dictionary.
+    * ``OK`` - everything went as planned from AppDaemon's perspective, a call was made to Home Assistant and a Response was obtained, and the response from Home Assistant is also contained within the results dictionary.
 This does not mean Home Assistant didn't produce an error, just that AppDaemon succesfully obtained a response from Home Assistant
     * ``TIMEOUT`` - the call to Home Assistant did not return a value before a timeout occured (either the default 30 second timeout, or a per call timeout specified by the user)
     * ``TERMINATING`` - the service call was terminated as AppDaemon is shutting down